Editorial Methodology

 Editorial Products

-Großwald publishes through two active editorial product lines, each with its own format, depth, and verification standard:
+Großwald publishes through three active editorial product lines, each with its own format, depth, and verification standard:

 Independence